ai2cm/fv3net/workflows/argo/README.md

 sequential segments to increase reliability and reduce the memory requirement for the post-processing step.
 See the nudging workflow at `workflows/argo/nudging/nudging.yaml` for an example usage of the `run-fv3gfs` template.
-The template can also be called directly from the command line:
+When installed into the cluster, the template can also be called directly from the command line:

 ```
 argo submit --from workflowtemplate/run-fv3gfs \